 Colorado is working hard to tackle emissions from transportation.
 In January, 2019, as one of his first actions in office, Colorado Governor Jared Polis, signed an executive order outlining several directives that will accelerate electrification of the transportation sector.
 As the second largest CO2 emitting industry in Colorado after power plants, tackling transportation emissions would have a huge impact on Colorado’s overall greenhouse gas emissions.

 While Colorado ranks among the top five highest producing natural gas states, Colorado is also taking big steps to expand renewable energy production and use in the state.
 In 2018, the Colorado Public Utilities Commission approved a $2.5 billion plan by Xcel Energy to close coal-fired power plants and increase wind and solar generation; by 2026, 55% of the utility’s electricity will come from clean energy.
-Colorado Clean Air Moms urged the state to move forward with the shutdown through strong testimony at the Colorado Public Utilities Commission in Spring, 2018.
+Colorado moms urged the state to move forward with the shutdown through strong testimony at the Colorado Public Utilities Commission in Spring, 2018.

 Our children are at risk from dangerous climate warming.